Symbiota/Symbiota-Laravel/README.md

 ## Integrating with Current Symbiota
 1. Create a folder `./legacy/` in the root directory
 2. Clone [BioKIC/Symbiota](https://github.com/BioKIC/Symbiota) or existing fork into `./legacy/` folder
 3. Remove/Comment all references to `symbini.php` in your legacy repo.
-The easiest way is to use ripgrep or grep to do something like this
+The easiest way is to use ripgrep or grep with sed: <br/>
 Mac: `rg '^.*(symbini).*$' -l | xargs sed -i '' '/^.*symbini.*$/ s/^/\/\//g'` <br/>
 Other: `rg '^.*(symbini).*$' -l | xargs sed -i '/^.*symbini.*$/ s/^/\/\//g'` <br/>